AEADataEditor/replication-template-development/SRC.md

+# Sources
-Delete this line, and add ONLY any unique URLs for the article that can be downloaded (data, programs, etc.)
+> INSTRUCTIONS: Delete this line, and add ONLY any unique URLs for the materials that can be downloaded (data, programs, etc.)